COVID-19 Trial Now Enrolling Participants in Ontario

 Directly influence standards of care for COVID-19 infection in community settings in Canada and around the world

-Supported by $10 million in grants from the Canadian Institutes of Health Research, Health Canada and Public Health Agency of Canada
+Supported by the Canadian Institutes of Health Research, Health Canada and the Public Health Agency of Canada

 30+ partner organizations engaging diverse populations across Canada to evaluate the clinical- and cost-effectiveness of medications for COVID-19